How to Store a Wooden Train Set

 Train tables can also be used in loads of other ways.
 The Bigjigs train table is perfect for farm play (or other animals), playing with cars or as a base for building with blocks (and bigjigs trains are compatible with Brio).
 And if you cover the surface it’s perfect for arts and crafts, puzzles, games and more.

-For the track and the trains using draws or storage tubs with dividers work really well.
+For the track and the trains using drawers or storage tubs with dividers work really well.
 Separating track by shape and size not only allows for neat and tidy storage but makes it easy for children to see the track they have to work with and decide which piece to use next.

 When it comes to the accessories, some, such as signs and trees also work well stored in shallow storage tubs with dividers.
 However, bigger accessories such as bridges, tunnels, trains, pirate ships and fire stations will not fit so neatly.